AustralianCancerDataNetwork/auscatverse/components/Tabular Database/KEYDB.md

 ## Overview

-The Postgres Key Database (KeyDB) is used to securely store the identifying information of a patient and the data required for linkage.
-In AusCAT’s federated learning infrastructure, the oncology information system (OIS) in each clinic is queried to identify patients for a research study.
-The identifying details of these relevant patients are then stored in the KeyDB database, along with a unique identifier generated for each patient.
+The Postgres Key Database (KeyDB) is used to securely store the identifying information of patients at a particular site.
+In AusCAT, the Oncology Information System (OIS) at each clinic is queried to retrieve the relevant patient cohorts for a particular research project.
+Patient information that can potentially identify them are stored in the KeyDB, while the clinical features and indicators are stored in the Postgres Cat Database (CatDB).
+Permissions to view and interact with the KeyDB are restricted to the site's relevant AusCAT contacts.
+The patient identifier information is then anonymised in the CatDB which can then be queried downstream for AusCAT-related research projects.
+The KeyDB holds the key anonymisation linkage ID's that can be forward-tracked to the de-identified patients in the CatDB, if need be.

 The KeyDB component has the following characteristics:

 - It is a relational database.
 - The tables contain information regarding patients demographics/identifiers cohorts, DICOM Identifiers, linkage information, etc. The schemas can be slightly different across the centres.
-- The clinical trial processor (CTP) communicates with KeyDB to anonymise/de-identify patient data.
+- The Clinical Trial Processor (CTP) communicates with KeyDB to anonymise/de-identify patient data.

 ## Configuration

 Typically, our Docker components are deployed efficiently using a docker-compose file.
-To further simplify setting up user accounts and server connections within the tool, we have built a custom Docker image for KeyDB server which handles these things, allowing the user to access the tool with a default admin user who can further modify user access and server connection setups.
+To standardise the patient anonymisation handling, we have built a custom Docker image for KeyDB server which contains a standardised schema for storing patient identifiers and linking it with de-identifiers, which allows the stack to be deployed across different sites that may use different OIS and Picture Archiving and Communication System (PACS).

 A template docker-compose service for KeyDB in AusCAT is as follows: